Net Nanny Overview February 2023

 - Always make sure you’re using the latest version of the app.
 Net Nanny releases updates fairly regularly to patch and weaknesses.

 - Keep your password a secret from the kids.
 Otherwise, they will be able to log in and bypass restrictions.

 - Android 5.1 and above

 - iOS 11 and above

-A. Yes, as long as each of the devices is associated with a user profile, Net Nanny will combine the time spent on all devices and lock when the time limit is reached.
+Yes, Net Nanny has excellent filters and time limit restriction.
+As long as each of the devices is associated with a user profile, Net Nanny will combine the time spent on all devices and lock when the time limit is reached.

 There are three pricing options for Net Nanny.

 - Up to 20 devices